 The notes will be obligations exclusively of the Company, and not of any of our subsidiaries.
 None of our subsidiaries will be a guarantor of the notes and the notes will not be required to be guaranteed by any subsidiary we may acquire or create in the future.
 Any assets of our subsidiaries will not be directly available to satisfy the claims of our creditors, including holders of the notes.
 Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such entities (and therefore the claims of our creditors, including holders of the notes) with respect to the assets of such entities.
 Even if we are recognized as a creditor of one or more of these entities, our claims would still be effectively subordinated to any security interests in the assets of any such entity and to any indebtedness or other liabilities of any such entity senior to our claims.
-Consequently, the notes will be structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries and portfolio companies with respect to which we hold equity investments.
-As of September 30, 2023, the Company and its subsidiaries had long-term debt with a fair market value of \$66,165,396.
+Consequently, the notes will be structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries had long-term debt with a fair market value of \$62,926,907.
 In addition, the Company and its subsidiaries may incur substantial indebtedness in the future, all of which would be structurally senior to the notes.